b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	/* Available checks: */
-	ValidMapPoints(); // Returns true if spawn points are available in the map to use isHostageMap(); // Returns true if a hostage is found on the map ValidBombSpawns(); // Returns true if custom bomb spawns have been saved to use
+	ValidMapPoints(); // Returns true if spawn points are available in the map to use IsHostageMap(); // Returns true if a hostage is found on the map ValidBombSpawns(); // Returns true if custom bomb spawns have been saved to use

 	// You can run additional custom checks such restricting your effects from running on certain maps that aren't compatible